- Sporty, graceful exterior design

-Even though the 2-Series slots into the 1-Series’ former position in the BMW range, but there's some significant change that BMW fans especially are going to spot right away.
+The 2-Series slots right into the 1-Series’ former position in the BMW range, but there's some significant change that BMW fans especially are going to spot right away.
 The 2-Series exterior is smoother, sleeker, and better-proportioned in every respect; it's longer, wider, and more spacious than the 1-Series as well.
 Perhaps owing to its slight increase in size, the curves, vents, and angles come together in a more graceful, artful way with the 2-Series.
 The mix of a relatively long hood, arched roof, and stubby tail speak to classic sports-coupe proportions, while managing to echo the look of the new 4-Series coupe at the same time.

 The cabin of the 2015 BMW 2-Series is clearly driver-centric, with instruments and controls oriented for easy access.
 Materials look as good as they feel, and BMW offers a range of upgrades and trim lines to customize the car to the buyer’s preferences.

 Two engines are available in the 2-Series: a 2.0-liter turbocharged four-cylinder for the 228i, rated at 240 horsepower and 258 pound-feet of torque; and a 3.0-liter turbocharged in-line six-cylinder in the M235i that’s good for 322 horsepower and 332 pound-feet of torque.
 Rear-wheel drive is standard, and new for the 2015 model year, xDrive all-wheel drive is available.
 M235i models have the choice of a six-speed manual transmission or eight-speed automatic; 228i coupes also offer the choice, but 228i convertibles come with the automatic only.

 Despite the powerful engines and spritely acceleration, the 2-Series manages fair gas mileage in rear-drive form, with the mechanically identical 2014 models returning 22 mpg city, 34 mpg highway, and 26 mpg combined.
 In M235i form, the EPA says you should expect 19 mpg city, 28 mpg highway, and 22 mpg combined.
 No 2015 models, including the new all-wheel-drive models, have yet been rated by the EPA.